Mons Hadley

 Mons Hadley is a massif in the northern portion of the Montes Apenninus, a range in the northern hemisphere of the Moon.
 It has a height of 4.5 km 14764 ft above the adjacent plain and a maximum diameter of 25 km at the base.

 To the southwest of this mountain is a valley that served as the landing site for the Apollo 15 expedition.
 To the southwest of this same valley is the slightly smaller Mons Hadley Delta (δ) peak with a height of about 3.5 km above the valley floor.
 Mons Hadley Delta was visited and sampled by the astronauts, but Mons Hadley itself was only photographed from the surface.
 To the west of these peaks is the sinuous Rima Hadley rille.

 These features were named after the English mathematician John Hadley (1682–1744).
+Its designation was formally adopted by the International Astronomical Union in 1935.
+The name was incorporated into lunar nomenclature by German astronomer Johann Schröter in 1791.

 Rima Hadley

 This sinuous lunar rille follows a course generally to the northeast, toward the Mons Hadley peak, for which it is named.
 This feature is centered at selenographic coordinates 25.0° N, 3.0° E, and lies within a diameter of 80 km.
 It begins at the crater Béla, an elongated formation with the long axis oriented to the northwest.